DanBuda11/webpack4/README.md

 - use optimization splitChunks instead of CommonChunksPlugin
 - Best way to put in suite of favicons?
 HtmlWebpackPlugin says it can automatically inject manifest and favicons in addition to css & js
 - figure out webpack-merge and split config files into dev, prod, and common, or at least dev & prod and determine best way to run scripts with production & development modes; start with just a dev and prod config setup and maybe add in webpack-merge stuff later
+- `production` is the default mode for webpack so keep that in mind when developing "if-then" type stuff in the config file

   - or just have 1 config file, set mode prod or dev in package.json scripts, and have logic in config file to determine what stuff should run in dev or prod modes
   - from Webpack docs: